bishoksan/RAHFT/README.md

 and an integrity constriant is written as `false :- C, b1(X1),...,bn(Xn).`

 **Output**: `safe` or `unsafe`.
+The results of the analysis will be appended to the `result.txt` file in the current directory and also shown in the console.

 ## Generate a standalone binary distribution